Datawheel/canon/packages/cms/README.md

     }
 ```

-Thus, when you click on a section of the primary viz treemap, it calls `setVariables`, sets the secondaryId, and the page will re-render to update the secondary viz with the appropriate secondary id.
+Thus, when you click on a section of the primary viz treemap, it calls `setVariables`, sets the `secondaryId`, and the page will re-render to update the secondary viz with the appropriate id (in the above example, the id for Cars).

 ### Modifying Page State